paigeweber13/fine-hardware-visualization/README.md

  - [ ] read kerncraft paper

 ### Exploration
- - [ ] check if averages make sense!!!
-   - [ ] might be a good time to create "printhighlights" function
-   - [ ] use geometric mean if you're trying to mean ratios - compute product and then take the root.
-     - [x] change "average" aggreagtion_type to "arithmetic_mean"
-     - [x] add geometric mean aggregation type
  - [ ] create "printHighlights" function that just prints stuff associated with saturation and port usage
  - [ ] investigate port usage in convolution: do numbers make sense?